-At this point, most hotels have some form of a dining facility in their premises.
+At this point, most hotels have some form of dining facility on their premises.
 Not only are hotel restaurants an excellent revenue driver for hotels, but they are also an amenity that many travelers look for when choosing somewhere to stay.

 In other words, a hotel restaurant is a vital facility to have.